-On average, preconstruction teams are working on projects that will start in 2 years.
-Which means today is business as usual for preconstruction.
-Except most construction companies have employees (who are not based in the field) working remotely.
-Which is HIGHLY unusual for estimators.
+On average, preconstruction teams are working on projects that will start in two years.
+This means today is business as usual for preconstruction, except most construction companies have employees (who are not based in the field) working remotely.
+It is highly unusual for estimators to work from home, which means the working environment of many preconstruction departments has changed drastically.

 But working remotely has also brought with it plenty of benefits.

-Fewer distractions (aka spontaneity) means more time to focus on estimates, bids, takeoff, responding to questions, and collaborating on the next project.
-Preconstruction teams are able to do more work in the same amount of time by working remotely.
-Teams that are using collaborative estimating software are realizing the added benefit of being able to give a project a full team approach without the need to sit right next to each other.
+Fewer distractions (aka spontaneity) mean more time to focus on estimates, bids, takeoff, responding to questions, and collaborating on the next project.
+Preconstruction teams are able to do more work in the same amount of time by working remote.
+Teams that are using construction estimating software are realizing the added benefit of being able to give a project a full-team approach without the need to sit right next to each other.

-While fewer interruptions improve productivity it also allows for preconstruction professionals to get into deep work and do BETTER work.
-The lack of starts and stops during the workday has allowed estimators to hone in on the projects they are trying to complete and dive deep into the data.
+While fewer interruptions improve productivity, it also allows for preconstruction professionals to get into deep work and do better work.
+The lack of starts and stops during the workday gives estimators the chance to hone in on the projects they are trying to complete and dive deep into the data.
 They are making better decisions and providing additional value to the project owner.

 The use of virtual environments has reshaped how some traditional preconstruction tasks are being done.
 A DESTINI Estimator user shared the following story: